-As of December 31, 2012, we had \$1.5 billion in long-term debt maturing at various times from September 2014 through 2039.
+As of December 31, 2013, we had \$2.5 billion in senior debt maturing at various times from September 2014 through 2043.
+We also had \$750 million of availability under our revolving credit facility as of that date.
+We may borrow from time to time under our revolving credit facility to fund working capital or other needs, subject to compliance with its covenants.
 Our ability to meet our debt service obligations is dependent upon our future performance, which is subject to general economic conditions, industry cycles and financial, business and other factors affecting our operations, many of which are beyond our control.
-Our debt levels and the terms of our indebtedness could potentially limit our liquidity and flexibility in obtaining additional financing, at rates which we consider reasonable or at all, and, thus, could limit our ability to pursue other business opportunities.
+Our debt levels and the terms of our indebtedness could potentially limit our liquidity and flexibility in obtaining additional financing at rates which we consider reasonable, or at all.
 In addition, we may need to refinance our long-term debt on or before maturity, and our overall debt level and/or market conditions could lead the credit rating agencies to lower our corporate credit ratings.
 A downgrade in our corporate credit ratings could impact our ability to issue additional debt by raising the cost of issuing new debt.
 As a consequence, we may not be able to issue additional debt in amounts and/or with terms that we consider to be reasonable.
-This could limit our ability to pursue other business opportunities.
+One or more of these occurrences could limit our ability to pursue other business opportunities.